-Nepal's varied topography despite its small area has made it an explorer's paradise.
-The Himalayan country surprisingly bears eight of world's highest mountains.
-Among the 14 peaks over 8,000m around the world, Nepal's fortunate location boasts eight which include Mount Everest, Kanchenjunga, Lhotse, Makalu, Dhaulagiri, Manaslu, Cho Oyu and Annapurna.
+Nepal's varied topography, despite its small area, has made it an explorer's paradise.
+The Himalayan country surprisingly bears eight of the world's highest mountains.
+Among the 14 peaks over 8,000m worldwide, Nepal's convenient location boasts eight, including Mount Everest, Kanchenjunga, Lhotse, Makalu, Dhaulagiri, Manaslu, Cho Oyu, and Annapurna.
 The peaks in the Himalayan range are glorified each year by daring adventurers who visit the site of these mountains and even scale them.

-Here is the 8 highest peaks in Nepal
+Here are the 8 Highest Peaks in Nepal

-Lhotse lies immediately to the south of Everest being connected by the vertical ridge of South Col which amazingly has an elevation of over 8,000m.
+Lhotse lies immediately to the south of Everest, connected by the vertical ridge of South Col, which has an elevation of over 8,000m.
 The attention to climbing Lhotse was established only after the successful scaling of Everest.
-It was first summited in 1956 by Fritz Luchsinger and Ernest Reiss both from Switzerland.
-The two subsidiary peaks of Lhotse - Lhotse Shar and Nuptse are equally popular.
+It was first summited in 1956 by Fritz Luchsinger and Ernest Reiss from Switzerland.
+The two subsidiary peaks of Lhotse - Lhotse Shar and Nuptse are equally famous.

 Cho Oyu (8,201m)

-Cho Oyu is located in the Tibetan border to Nepal just west of Everest and Lhotse.
+Cho Oyu is on the Tibetan border with Nepal just west of Everest and Lhotse.
 The mountain serves as a landmark for expeditions from the north face to scale Everest being a prominent structure.
-Cho Oyu is considered one of the easiest mountains over 8,000m to climb and was first gloriously scaled by two Austrians.
+Cho Oyu is considered one of the most accessible mountains, with over 8,000m to climb, and was first gloriously risen by two Austrians.

-Located to the north of central Nepal, Dhaulagiri translates to White Mountain in the local dialect and is the seventh highest mountain in the world.
-The mountain was considered as the highest in the world after its discovery in 1808 and the legacy was carried on till 30 years until Kanchanjunga was discovered.
-Dhaulagiri is best known for its enormous size and several pyramid shaped peak formations beside the beautiful glaciers, ice falls.
+Located north of central Nepal, Dhaulagiri translates to White Mountain in the local dialect and is the seventh-highest mountain in the world.
+The mountain was considered the highest in the world after its discovery in 1808, and the legacy was carried on for 30 years until Kanchanjunga was discovered.
+Dhaulagiri is best known for its enormous size and several pyramid-shaped peak formations beside the beautiful glaciers and icefalls.

-The eighth highest mountain, Manaslu lies east of the Annapurna massif and is the first mountain over 8,000m to be climbed by an all-female expedition team from Japan.
-Manaslu means the Mountain of the Spirit in Sanskrit and is a steep mountain that is clearly visible from a great distance in the surrounding of the region.
+Manaslu's eighth-highest mountain lies east of the Annapurna massif and is the first mountain over 8,000m to be climbed by an all-female expedition team from Japan.
+Manaslu means the Mountain of the Spirit in Sanskrit and is a steep mountain visible from a great distance in the surrounding region.

-Among the most favoured destination for trekkers, Annapurna, the tenth highest mountain in the world was first summited in 1950 and is the first mountain over 8,000m to be climbed successfully.
-The Annapurna massif lies east of the gorge made by the Kali Gandaki River and is also known as Goddess of the Harvest as it provides water and fertile soil for the valleys below.
+Among the most favored destination for trekkers, Annapurna, the tenth-highest mountain in the world, was first summited in 1950 and is the first mountain over 8,000m to be climbed successfully.
+The Annapurna massif lies east of the gorge made by the Kali Gandaki River and is also known as the Goddess of the Harvest as it provides water and fertile soil for the valleys below.